Broad Top Area Coal Miners Museum

 which the group purchased in 1991 and opened in 1992.
 In 2008 the museum moved to the former Methodist church in Robertsdale, Pennsylvania while the entertainment center remained in the theater.

 The museum complex contains a large collection of mining memorabilia about the Broad Top Coal Field.
-The museum also contains a vast collection of the Huntingdon and Broad Top Railroad memorabilia and has the most of the archives for the H&BT.
+The museum also contains a vast collection of the Huntingdon and Broad Top Railroad memorabilia and has most of the archives for the H&BT.